a building - founders hall at dusk

 Auto

 Parking and Meter regulations are in effect every week throughout the year regardless of breaks in instruction.
-This will include permit and meter requirements between sessions, Thanksgiving and Spring breaks, and Winter Recess.
-Parking permits are required Monday - Thursday 7am - 10pm and Friday 7am - 5pm.
+This will include permit and meter requirements between sessions, Fall and Spring breaks, and Winter Recess.
+Parking permits are required Monday - Thursday 7 am to 10 pm and Friday 7 am - 5 pm.
 All vehicles parked on campus property must display a valid University parking permit.
 Permits are not valid at parking meters.
 Parking meter fees may be paid in lieu of a permit.
 Visit parking.humboldt.edu for more information.

 Carpool Program

-Each day you have 3 or more people in your car (2 if that is the car's maximum capacity), stop by the drive-up window at the Parking & Commuter Services office on Rossow St between the hours of 7am and 11am, show your Humboldt General or Staff parking permit and receive a Carpool Preferential Parking Permit for the day.
+Each day you have 3 or more people in your car (2 if that is the car's maximum capacity), stop by the drive-up window at the Parking & Commuter Services office on Rossow St between the hours of 7 am and 11 am, show your Cal Poly Humboldt General or Staff parking permit and receive a Carpool Preferential Parking Permit for the day.
 Visit parking.humboldt.edu/carpooling for more information.

 JackPass